 Here are all the big clubs in Playa Del Carmen.
 They are mostly located on 10th Street or 12th Street.
 There is a wide range of these clubs so everyone should have something to fit your likes.

 - Palazzo Disco.
-This club is on the upper level of the building and you cannot see much from the street except the guards and chandelier at the entrance.
+This club is on the upper level of the building, and you cannot see much from the street except the guards and chandelier at the entrance.
 When you go up you enter a large club with stages and a dance floor.
 You can get table service here.
 This club is just open Thursday, Friday and Saturday nights starting at 10:30pm.
 Palazzo is right next to Coco Bongo on 12th Street.
-If this club sounds like your place and you want an epic night you can reserve a night out with open bar and entrance here.

 - Mandala Night Club is a true club that is always busy.
-It is one of the top three in Playa to go out to for dancing and a full on club experience.
+It is one of the top three in Playa to go out to for dancing and a full-on club experience.
 It is decorated in deep red and pinks with an Asian theme.
 The music is loud and parting crazy.
 This club opens daily at 9:30pm.
 You can get bottle service at this club.
-If this clubs is what you are looking for and you want an epic night out, you can book an night here with entrance and open bar.
+If this club is what you are looking for and you want an epic night out, you can book a night here with entrance and open bar.
 For details just click the button below.

 - Coco Bongo Club and Disco.
 You will see a lot of advertising for this show.
-It is advertised as a dance club but it is more like a Vegas style show and you can dance in your place if you want while you watch the show.
+It is advertised as a dance club, but it is more like a Vegas style show, and you can dance in your place if you want while you watch the show.
 This club is open Monday-Saturday night.
 The show starts at 11:30pm and goes to 3:15am.
 After 3:15 is plays just music and people can enter just for the club until about 6am.
-This club is best for the show rather then coming late night to dance, leave that up to the other clubs that are all about dancing like Palazzo, Mandala, and La Santanera.
-But if you are walking around you might just want to go in and see the place especially if there is not cover.
+This club is best for the show rather than coming late night to dance, leave that up to the other clubs that are all about dancing like Palazzo and Mandala.
+But if you are walking around, you might just want to go in and see the place especially if there is not cover.
 To see a video of what the club is like and read more, see our article about Coco Bongo here.